Friday, March 3, 2017

 Conclusion

-Sanborn must have devised something really strange to make K4 that hard to crack.
-It was designed to be the hardest of the four ciphers but that it would last more than a quarter of a century was probably not expected.
-The CIA, the NSA and hundreds if not thousands of people attacked the cipher and nowadays even with sophisticated computer programs that try millions of possibilities in a matter of seconds.
-The idea for the used encryption methods came from Ed Scheidt, the former CIA director, who probably knew how to make things difficult.
-To increase the hardness of K4, Scheidt would probably rather think in lines of a cryptanalyst, i.e., trying to increase the algorithm complexity, the key space size or maybe the plaintext alphabet.
-In contrast, maybe an artist like Sanborn, has a focus that is more visual than theoretical.
-So he changed something totally unexpected, something a cryptanalyst would never ever thought about.
-Something computers couldn't find because they can not "see" it.
+Sanborn must have done something really strange to make K4 so hard to crack.
+It was designed to be the hardest of the four ciphers, but that it would last more than a quarter of a century was probably not expected.
+The CIA, the NSA and hundreds if not thousands of people have attacked the cipher, and nowadays even with sophisticated computer programs that try millions of possibilities in a matter of seconds.
+The idea for the encryption methods used came from Ed Scheidt, the former director of the CIA, who probably knew how to make things difficult.
+To increase the hardness of K4, Scheidt would probably think more like a cryptanalyst, trying to increase the complexity of the algorithm, the size of the key space, or perhaps the plaintext alphabet.
+An artist like Sanborn, on the other hand, might have a focus that is more visual than theoretical.
+So he changed something completely unexpected, something a cryptanalyst would never have thought of.
+Something that computers couldn't find because they can't "see" it.

 Go to Kryptos - The Cipher (Part 2)